cloudenvy/cloudenvy/README.md

 ## Advanced cloudenvy

-#### Name your ENVys
+#### Name your Envys

-If desired you can launch multiple ENVys for a single project.
-This is useful if you want to run an ENVy for development, and a separate ENVy for testing.
-Your ENVy name will always be prefaced for the project it belongs to, to do this run:
+If desired you can launch multiple Envys for a single project.
+This is useful if you want to run an Envy for development, and a separate Envy for testing.
+Your Envy name will always be prefaced for the project it belongs to, to do this run:

     envy up -n foo #this will result in ProjectName-foo

-NOTE: If you choose to do this, you will need to pass the `-n` flag into all of your commands, for example if you want to ssh into the ENVy created above you would have to run:
+NOTE: If you choose to do this, you will need to pass the `-n` flag into all of your commands, for example if you want to ssh into the Envy created above you would have to run:

     envy ssh -n foo

-You will quickly lose track of all of the ENVys for your project, so we added a command that will allow you to retrieve each ENVy name in context of your proejct.
+You will quickly lose track of all of the Envys for your project, so we added a command that will allow you to retrieve each Envy name in context of your proejct.
 To do this run:

     envy list